hitblast/Alter/README.md

 ## Contributing

 Contributions are always welcome.
-If you are a developer who is willing to improve *any* aspect of the application, consider reading [dev-docs/DEVELOPMENT.md](/dev-docs/DEVELOPMENT.md) for everything related to reproducing the development environment and more.
-If you have already attached the development environment, however, consider following through the ethical guidelines of contributing written in [CONTRIBUTING.md](/CONTRIBUTING.md).
+If you are a developer who is willing to improve *any* aspect of the application, consider following through the contribution guidelines written in [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## License